Scott Norton

-Scott Norton (born June 15, 1961) is an American semi-retired professional wrestler.
+Scott Norton (born June 15, 1958) is an American semi-retired professional wrestler and author.
 He is best known for his tenures in World Championship Wrestling and New Japan Pro-Wrestling, in which he was a member of the New World Order and nWo Japan.
 He is a two-time world champion, having won the IWGP Heavyweight Championship twice.

 Early life

 Norton started out as a professional arm wrestler.
 He won over 30 championships during his days as an arm wrestler, including four U.S. National championships, and gained the nickname "Flash" due to his quickness in winning matches.
-His status in the arm wrestling world earned him a role in Sylvester Stallone's arm wrestling movie, Over the Top.
+His status in the arm wrestling world earned him a role as an extra in Sylvester Stallone's arm wrestling movie, Over the Top.
 While touring the arm wrestling circuit in Japan, Norton was approached by New Japan Pro-Wrestling about becoming a professional wrestler, but he turned it down initially.
 In addition to his professional arm wrestling career, Norton also worked as a bodyguard for Prince during the musician's 1999 and Purple Rain Tours.